 When you are looking to put essential items that you might need every day, together with items that you might need in the event of a disaster or emergency, choose the bug out bag to help you out.
 This bag is sometimes known as a survival kit and will store items that you will need to last for 72 hours.

 In a military situation, when enemy troops were drawing near, troops had to "bug out" very quickly, and this is where the term bug out bag was coined.
 The bag held all the necessary supplies in this evacuation.
 As such, these bags differ from survival kits, whose contents are aimed to aid survival in a wilderness situation.

-It is important to have a 72 hour emergency kit at the ready and take heed what federal disaster officials tell you.
+It is important to have a 72-hour emergency kit at the ready and take heed of what federal disaster officials tell you.
 They tell you in advance to prepare for a terrorist attack or weather-related disaster by making the necessary emergency preparations.
-When something happens, the agencies want to focus on helping those who have been incapacitated or cannot help themselves, and do not want to be hindered by those who are being told to prepare yet do not.
+When something happens, the agencies want to focus on helping those who have been incapacitated or cannot help themselves and do not want to be hindered by those who are being told to prepare yet do not.

 Lessons from previous disasters have shown us that we should be prepared, we should also try to remain focused, as things can get very chaotic when a disaster occurs.
 Gather your supplies and listen for messages from relief officials, keeping in touch with emergency services.

 Pack your bug out bag with necessities for your specific lifestyle, in addition to the basic necessities of life.
-The five basics -- warmth, food, water, first aid and shelter, should all be covered, but don't forget that the 72 hour emergency kit supplies for a mother with an infant is very different from that required by a single person.
+The five basics -- warmth, food, water, first aid, and shelter, should all be covered, but don't forget that the 72 hour emergency kit supplies for a mother with an infant are very different from that required by a single person.

 No posts found